kisutsajack-ai/sacco-loan-risk-dashboard/README.md

 ## 🚀 Project Overview

 This project is a complete end-to-end data system designed to monitor SACCO loan performance, identify high-risk borrowers and automate reporting.
+Its is an end-to-end loan-monitoring prototype designed for Kenyan SACCOs.
+It captures loan activity, stores records in PostgreSQL, calculates rule-based risk scores, sends SMS alerts, prepares structured reporting outputs and visualizes portfolio performance in Power BI.

 It simulates how financial institutions can:
 - Detect high-risk borrowers